peppajoke/resume/README.md

 # Jack Bauerle
-*As an innovative Software Engineer and Leader, I've transitioned from hands-on engineering to drive scalable initiatives at Wayfair.
-My journey reflects a commitment to excellence, strategic problem-solving, and leadership centered on direct communication and empathetic mentorship.
-In the role of Software Engineering Manager, I championed scalability, implemented cutting-edge technologies, and cultivated high-performance teams.*
+*As an innovative Software Engineer and Leader, I've transitioned from hands-on engineering to driving high scalability initiatives and managing high performance teams.
+My journey reflects a commitment to excellence, strategic problem-solving, and leadership centered on direct communication and empathetic mentorship.*

 ## Professional Experience